-The Elementary Summer School Program will be offered to students in Grades K-4 who are being retained; and for students in 5th grade that did not meet the passing standard for STAAR Reading and Math.
+The Elementary Summer School Program will be offered to students in Grades K-4 who are being retained or placed, and for students in 5th grade that did not meet the passing standard for STAAR reading and math.

 Grades K-4 and 5th Grade Accelerated Instruction Summer Program

-Classes for elementary summer school K-4 begin Tuesday, June 10 and end on Thursday, July 3.
-Classes for 5th grade Summer School begin on Tuesday, June 10 and end on Wednesday, June 25.
-Classes will be held at various elementary cluster campuses in the district on Monday through Thursday from 8:00 a.m. to 1:30 p.m.
-There are no classes on Fridays or on July 4, 2014.
+Classes for elementary summer school K-4 begin Tuesday, June 11 and end on Friday, June 28.
+Classes for 5th grade Summer School begin on Tuesday, June 11 and end on Wednesday, June 26.
+Classes will be held at various elementary cluster campuses in the district from 8:00 a.m. to 1:00 p.m.

 PK/K/1st Elementary State Mandated Bilingual Summer Program

 The state mandated program will be offered to Pk/K/1st retained students enrolled in a Bilingual/ESL program.
-Classes will be from June 10-13, (Tuesday-Friday-first week only), June 11-July 3 (Monday-Thursday) from 8:00 a.m. to 3:30 p.m.
+Classes will be from June 6-9, (Tuesday-Friday-first week only), June 13-June 30 (Monday-Thursday) from 8:00 a.m. to 3:30 p.m.

 No tuition is charged for the elementary summer school programs.